MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-visualizations.md

 ---
 title: Analyze data with Apache Spark and Python
-description: In this tutorial, learn how to create rich data visualizations by using Apache Spark and Python in Microsoft Fabric. ms.reviewer: mopeakande
+description: In this article, learn how to create rich data visualizations by using Apache Spark and Python in Microsoft Fabric. ms.reviewer: mopeakande
 author: midesa
 ms.author: midesa
-ms.topic: tutorial
+ms.topic: how-to
 ms.custom:
   - build-2023
   - ignite-2023